-What Is a Dermablading Treatment?
+What Is Dermablading Treatment?

-Dermablading is a powerful, safe, and extremely effective cosmetic procedure that removes the topmost layer of dry, dead skin, debris, oil, bacteria, and especially – fine facial hairs.
-Sometimes also referred to as dermaplaning, the procedure gently scrapes away dead skin with a tiny clinical scalpel blade.
-That’s right!
 Dermablading is basically a procedure that utilizes an intense exfoliating knife to eliminate the top layer of your skin – as if you were shaved.

-Why Are The Dermablading Benefits For Skin?
+What Are Dermablading Benefits For Skin?

 - It has been found to stimulate collagen production and stimulate cell turnover, resulting in a softer, smoother appearance.